Chucky (Child's Play): Events prior to Child's Play (1988)

 In 1986, Charles picked up a woman named Delilah and a red-headed woman from a nightclub and brought them back to a hotel.
-When Charles threatened the red-headed woman by holding a knife to her throat, he was shocked to find her sexually aroused by the action.
+When Charles threatened the red-headed woman with a knife, he was shocked to find her sexually aroused.
 Ray then chose to kill Delilah instead, stabbing her and passing the knife to the red-head woman to join in.
 After killing her together, red-headed woman introduced herself as Tiffany.
-Charles, now going by "Chucky" as suggested by Tiffany, and Tiffany became a couple and later left Hackensack after killing a man that was attempting to sell them a car.
+Charles (now going by "Chucky") and Tiffany became a couple and left Hackensack in 1987.

 In 1988, Chucky and Tiffany had relocated to Chicago, Illinois.
-Chucky became an infamous serial killer known as "The Lakeshore Strangler" and began studying Voodoo under the guidance of a named John Bishop.
-Unbeknownst to John, Chucky perverted his teachings, which were intended to be used for good.
-Both Tiffany and Eddie Caputo became accomplices to Chucky's murder-spree.
+Chucky became an infamous serial killer known as "The Lakeshore Strangler", with both Tiffany and Eddie as accomplices.
+Chucky also began studying Voodoo under the guidance of a man named John Bishop.

 While at a neighborhood barbecue, Chucky was introduced to a woman named Sarah Pierce and her family.
-He becomes obsessed with Sarah, and wanting her for himself, killed her husband Daniel before kidnapping her.
+He becomes obsessed with Sarah and killed her husband Daniel before kidnapping her.
 Around the same time, tensions rose between both Chucky and Tiffany when she found out Chucky was killing people without her.
 After one last argument, Tiffany called the police, telling them Chucky's whereabouts.

 The police discovered Chucky holding Sarah hostage.
 Believing she had somehow turned him in, Chucky stabbed Sarah in the stomach, which would leave her unborn child Nica Pierce paralyzed from the waist down, before fleeing the scene.
-Police Detective Mike Norris chased Chucky to a nearby Toy Store, where he would be gunned down and transfer his soul into a Good Guy doll.
+He is later chased down by Police Detective Mike Norris, leading to the events of the original film.